schmeierlab/simg-cpat/README.md

 # Singularity config for simg-cpat container

-A [Singularity Hub](https://www.singularity-hub.org/) definition for learning purposes.
+A [Singularity Hub](https://www.singularity-hub.org/) definition for a lncRNA workflow.
-An associated tutorial on genomics can be found at [http://reproducible.sschmeier.com](http://reproducible.sschmeier.com).

 If [Singularity](http://singularity.lbl.gov) is installed locally, the container can be build (needs root access) locally like this: